solita-tuomaspi/sqlworkshop/README.md

 ## Setup

-Start the database with `docker-compose up -d`.
+Start the database with `docker compose up -d`.

 Adminer control panel can be found at http://localhost:8088/.